The Manual - Chapters and Appendices

 2. The Director, in consultation with the appropriate department chair and dean, will certify and approve the awarding of a specific number of CEUs for all sponsored and endorsed programs prior to the program offering.

 3. CEU courses and workshops will be transcripted in PeopleSoft and participants will be enrolled and graded (S/U/H grading pattern).
-Permanent records will be available in the form of student transcripts available through MyRIC and/or the Records Office.
+Permanent records will be available in the form of student transcripts available through MyRIC and/or the Registrar's Office.

 Note: These guidelines must be followed for CE for-credit courses using FSEHD discipline codes, but other RIC schools and OCESS are not obliged to follow these guidelines.